sdudnic/istoria/egalitate-en.md

  - through name of the history textbook they promote the idea that “national” – “national history” - is similar to “Romanian” – “history of Romanians”.
 Thus, the opinions of the majority of Moldovans, expressed in the national censuses, regarding their national identity – “Moldovan”, are explicitly ignored.
  - This contrast between the academic nationalist opinion and the factual reality creates favorable ground for misunderstanding, hatred, intolerance towards people who do not share the “Romanian” theory of identity of the majority population in the Republic of Moldova, mutual accusations, marches and ethnocentric manifestations, radicalization of opinions expressed in public and on social networks.

- - :page_facing_up: **Recommendation 1111 (1989) on the European dimension of education**
+ - **Recommendation 1111 (1989) on the European dimension of education**

 states that “for the purpose of the European dimension of education, Europe extends to the whole continent” (par.5) and that education must contribute to “knowing 'others'” [peoples, nations, n.r.] (par.
 2)

 **in fact**, “knowing others” is practically reduced to “Romanians”.
 The respect for the culture of others is virtual, because “others” are not even mentioned in the textbook.
 The notion of the citizen of the Republic of Moldova is largely replaced by the notion of Romanian, that resulting from the cover of the textbook, from the title of the textbook and the school subject imposed by the Ministry of Education.

- - :page_facing_up: Recommendation 98/5 of the Committee of Ministers of the Council of Europe on education for the preservation of historical heritage
+ - Recommendation 98/5 of the Committee of Ministers of the Council of Europe on education for the preservation of historical heritage

 states that “one of the aims of education is to train young people to have respect for diverse cultures, citizenship and democracy”, and that “cultural heritage is comprised of cultural contributions and interactions from many sources and periods”.